5 Tips for Requesting a Loan Modification

 Bankers at the retail level have very limited authority to make significant financial decisions without first obtaining approval from an underwriting committee or from a higher bank authority.
-Don’t don’t rely or act on any bank communication that is not on paper containing a signature.
-Important decisions do not come quickly so be patient.
+Don’t rely or act on any bank communication that is not on paper containing a signature.
+Important decisions do not come quickly, so be patient.

 If you are seeking a reduction in a monthly payment obligation, be prepared to disclose all personal financial information.
 No competent lender will provide relief based upon verbal statements of financial hardship alone.
 Provide thorough documentation supporting the reason for the hardship request and be prepared to answer further questions concerning the same.

-Nothing generates more questions than when financial information is provided to a creditor that fails to match up with earlier submissions of one’s financial representations.
+Nothing generates more questions than when financial information is provided to a creditor that fails to match with earlier submissions of one’s financial representations.
 Red flags will go up when, for instance, a large account balance listed on a loan application is not reported on a later statement for financial hardship.

-Failure to address the above listed items will certainly delay, if not kill one’s opportunity to modify a loan agreement.
+Failure to address the above listed items will certainly delay, if not kill, one’s opportunity to modify a loan agreement.
 Proceed cautiously, thoroughly, and maintain reasonable expectations.